Reichskommissariat Norwegen: German recorrection and occupation of Norway

 In March and April 1940, British plans for an invasion of Norway were prepared, mainly in order to reach and destroy the Swedish iron ore mines in Gällivare.
 It was hoped that this would divert German forces away from France, and open a war front in south Sweden.

 It was also agreed that mines would be laid in Norwegian waters and that the mining should be followed by the landing of troops at four Norwegian ports: Narvik, Trondheim, Bergen and Stavanger.
 Because of Anglo-French arguments, the date of the mining was postponed from 5 to 8 April.
 The postponement was catastrophic.
 Hitler had on 1 April ordered the German invasion of Norway to begin on 9 April; so, when on 8 April the Norwegian government was preoccupied with earnest protest about the British mine laying, the German expeditions were well on their way.

 The German invasions for the most part achieved their goal of simultaneous assault and caught the Norwegian forces off guard, a situation not aided by the Norwegian Governments' order for only a partial mobilization.
-Not all was lost for the Allies though, as the repulsion of German Gruppe 5 in the Oslofjord gave a few additional hours of time which the Norwegians used to evacuate the Royal family and the Norwegian Government to Hamar.
-With the government now fugitive, Vidkun Quisling used the opportunity to take control of a radio broadcasting station and announce a coup, with himself as the new Prime Minister of Norway.
+Not all was lost for the Allies though, as the repulsion of German Gruppe 5 in the Oslofjord gave a few additional hours of time which the Norwegians used to evacuate the royal family and the Norwegian Government to Hamar.
+With the government now fugitive, Vidkun Quisling used the opportunity to take control of a radio broadcasting station and announce a coup d'état, with himself as the new Prime Minister of Norway.
 His first official act, at 19:30 that day, was to cancel the mobilization order.